 On infrastructure, strengthen bilateral cooperation with countries in Southeast Asia, the Pacific, and Latin America; promote transparent, sustainable investment in quality infrastructure supported by transparent financing and aligned with social and environmental consideration as per G20 Principles for Quality Infrastructure Investment; and further identify joint projects on climate, digital connectivity, and gender equality to address the significant investment gap in the Indo-Pacific region, including through organizing a public-private infrastructure roundtable, to identify and consider options to reduce the gap.

-On development, affirm commitment to strengthen development ties and deepen cooperation in the Indo-Pacific region, Central America, Africa, and beyond; explore ways to collaborate through the Partners in the Blue Pacific, with the U.S. wishing success of the first summit meeting between the ROK and the Pacific Island Forum countries in Korea in 2023; continue to discuss common policies to enhance development cooperation with the Pacific Island Countries; affirm willingness to co-finance and support the USAID/Philippines Climate Resilient Cities project; cooperate to support Korea International Cooperation Agency (KOICA)’s marine debris activity in the Philippines; support KOICA’s capacity development project for nurturing cybersecurity professionals in Indonesia; continue to collaborate in development cooperation in Northern Central American countries; explore expanding collaboration in the following sectors, but not limited to: climate and environment, health, clean and renewable energy, digital capacity.
+On development, affirm commitment to strengthen development ties and deepen cooperation in the Indo-Pacific region, Central America, Africa, and beyond; explore ways to collaborate through the Partners in the Blue Pacific, with the U.S. wishing success of the first summit meeting between the ROK and the Pacific Islands Forum countries in Korea in 2023; continue to discuss common policies to enhance development cooperation with the Pacific Island Countries; affirm willingness to co-finance and support the USAID/Philippines Climate Resilient Cities project; cooperate to support Korea International Cooperation Agency (KOICA)’s marine debris activity in the Philippines; support KOICA’s capacity development project for nurturing cybersecurity professionals in Indonesia; continue to collaborate in development cooperation in Northern Central American countries; explore expanding collaboration in the following sectors, but not limited to: climate and environment, health, clean and renewable energy, digital capacity.

 On people-to-people exchange, specifically with respect to women’s economic empowerment and science, technology, engineering, and math (STEM) empowerment, jointly implement the Second ROK-U.S. Women’s Economic Empowerment Action Plan aimed at advancing women’s participation in STEM-related sectors through policy advocacy and supporting female entrepreneurs; launch an international STEM internship program in summer 2023, leveraging an existing U.S. Department of Homeland Security Summer Internship program; and launching a pilot collaboration between ROK and U.S. scientists through Embassy Science Fellows Program designed to facilitate the sharing of STEM expertise with third country partners.